survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 ## Performing a More Granular Split

 Sometimes having only an app and a vendor bundle isn't enough.
-Especially when your application grows and gains more entry points, you may want to split the vendor bundle into multiples ones per each entry.
-The `minChunks` idea above can be combined with more granular control by specifying `chunks` which to process.
-Consider [the example adapted from a GitHub comment](https://github.com/webpack/webpack/issues/2855#issuecomment-239606760) below:
+Especially when your application grows and gains more entry points, you may want to split the vendor bundle into multiples ones per each entry. `CommonsChunkPlugin` operates against all entry chunks by default.
+This behavior can be constrained through the `chunks` option for more granular control.

+Consider [the example adapted from a GitHub comment](https://github.com/webpack/webpack/issues/2855#issuecomment-239606760) below where chunks are extracted from `login` and `app` entries:

 ```javascript
 const config = {